MeetDOD/MeetDOD/README.md

 <div align="center">

- <h4>⚡ Presently navigating through the challenges of the third year of my Engineering journey.</h4>
+ <h4>⚡ Presently navigating through the challenges of the final (4th) year of my Engineering journey.</h4>

  <h4>🧭 Exploring the intricacies of the M.E.R.N Stack, adding layers to my knowledge tapestry.</h4>